 The high quality of life in Canada is almost proverbial.
 Ever since the United Nations established their Human Development Index, the country has ranked among the top ten.
 Moreover, Canadian life reflects the country’s relatively immigrant-friendly policies.
 Every 5th person living in Canada today was born abroad, which amounts to approximately 6.8 million people.

 Besides, there are other definite advantages.
 As opposed to its southern neighbor, for example, the government provides free basic healthcare to most citizens and permanent residents.

 Landscapes range from maritime regions over the Great Lakes, the Prairies and the Rocky Mountains up to the Arctic in the far north.
 Some of the natural highlights include Banff National Park, Jasper National Park, the Bay of Fundy, and Niagara Falls.

 Soon after arriving in Canada, you will notice that cars are very popular among Canadians and expats alike.
 Statistically speaking, nearly 8 out of 10 people own a car.
-After a while, you’ll find out why: in Canada’s rural areas, your “next-door neighbor” is most likely to live several miles away.
+After a while, you’ll find out why: in Canada’s rural areas, your “next-door neighbor” or the closest supermarkets are likely to be located several miles away.

 Even if you live in a large city, a lot of tourist attractions or recreational areas are only accessible by car.
 Consequently, expats often choose to buy a car if they have not imported one from home.
 Car prices are relatively cheap.
 It may well be your cheapest option to buy a new or used car once you have arrived.

-Nevertheless, if you opt for one of Canada’s larger cities, getting around by public transport is manageable.
-While Toronto and Montreal remain the only Canadian cities with a subway, most bigger cities have a comprehensive bus system.
+Nevertheless, if you opt for one of Canada’s larger cities, getting around by public transportation is manageable.
+While Toronto, Vancouver and Montréal remain the only Canadian cities with a subway, most bigger cities have a comprehensive bus system.

 Cities in other provinces are best reached by plane.
 Business trips by plane are a common part of business life in Canada.
 The country has about 500 airports.
-The larger passenger airports include Toronto Pearson International, Vancouver International, and Montréal-Trudeau.
+The larger passenger airports include Toronto Pearson International, Vancouver International, and Montréal-Trudeau International.

 You can also benefit from a relatively extensive railway network.
 However, many use it for the occasional scenic trans-Canada trip rather than as a regular means of transport.